-Truck accidents cause serious injuries to occupants of other vehicles.
+Negligent Seattle truck drivers can produce accidents that cause serious injuries to occupants of other vehicles.

 Because of the forces involved truck accidents can involve serious injuries.
-Wiener and Lambka PS has extensive experience with clients who have incurred the following types of serious injuries:
+Wiener and Lambka PS have extensive experience with clients who have incurred the following types of serious injuries:

-Tanker trucks can contain materials as safe as mile, but also can have chemicals that cause injury if one comes into contact with them, including in an airborne capacity.
+Tanker trucks can contain materials as safe as milk, but also can have chemicals that cause injury if one comes into contact with them, including in an airborne capacity.